Bodie and Murphys California: Brief Histories

 Ghost Town Back Story

 This was written on an 11 day trek through the state in the company of my geology classmates.
 It was a field lab class, and we all had a great time while learning much.
-Bodie, as you can see from the map below, is pretty much out in the middle of nowhere.
+Bodie, as you can see from the map above, is pretty much out in the middle of nowhere.

 It is accessed via a 13-mile-drive on the original dirt road--a road that is so deep in dust that you must keep at least a football field's distance between yourself and the car ahead in order to see where you are going.